Did you Know? List of Interesting Facts about Seminole Indians

 - Fact 2 - The Seminole were a tribe of hunter farmers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the home and land

-- Fact 3 - Homes and Houses: Chickees: Chickees are also known as stilt houses or platform houses and used by the Native Americans of Florida (which has a hot, swampy climate) such as the Seminole tribe
+- Fact 3 - Homes and Houses: Chickees: Chickees are also known as stilt houses or platform houses and used by the Indians of Florida (which has a hot, swampy climate) such as the Seminole tribe

 - Fact 4 - Chickee homes and houses were houses without permanent walls made of of thick wooden posts which supported a wooden platform and covered by a thatched roof.
 The wooden stilts allowed the home to be raised several feet off the ground.
 If there was heavy rain hide or cloth was drapped over the frame for shelter